srvless/lambda-concurrency-benchmark/README.md

 ## 📊 Understanding the Results

+### Cold Start and Provisioned Concurrency Detection

+- The Lambda function now reports if a request was a cold start (`cold_start: true`) and the initialization time (`cold_start_time`).
+- For provisioned concurrency invocations, `cold_start` is always `false` and `cold_start_time` is 0, as AWS pre-initializes the environment.
+- The dashboard visualizes cold start events, so you can distinguish between regular and provisioned cold starts.

 ### Expected Behavior with Reserved Concurrency = 5

 - **Successful Requests**: ~5-10 (only these execute within concurrency limit)
 - **Throttled Requests**: ~90-95 (HTTP 429 - rate limited)
 - **Success Rate**: ~5-10%
+- **Cold Starts**: Only the first request in a new environment (not provisioned concurrency) will show `cold_start: true`.

+### Expected Behavior with Provisioned Concurrency

+- **Cold Start**: Will be `false` for provisioned concurrency invocations, as AWS pre-initializes the environment.
+- **Cold Start Time**: Will be 0 for provisioned concurrency invocations.

 ### Expected Behavior with Unreserved Concurrency